pawanpaudel93/m3u-parser/README.md

         :param path: Path can be a url or local filepath
         :type path: str
-        :param trim: To remove the non existing information from a stream
+        :param enforce_schema: If the schema is forced, non-existing fields in a stream are filled with None/null.
+If it is not enforced, non-existing fields are ignored
-        :type trim: bool
+        :type enforce_schema: bool
         :param check_live: To check if the stream links are working or not
         :type check_live: bool
         :rtype: None